Pick-to-Light Picking zones

 Conclusion

-Many years of experience in paperless order picking
+Many years of experience in paperless picking

 Pick-to-Light